manujakau/terraform-aws-cicd/README.md

 Step02
 ```
+Remove comments beween ## Un-comment to start Backend migration / ## End of Backend migration in main.tf.
-Remove comment sections in main.tf.
-In s3 backend Variables not allowed.
+s3 backend within Terraform block Variables are not allowed.
 then do :
     terraform init
 ```